SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/index.md

 ### list

-Gets all employees belonging to user.
+Gets all employees and drivers belonging to user.

 #### parameters